auzick/ZipInfo/README.md

 # ZipInfo
-Zip code database provider (not a data provider) for Sitecore.
-Automatically loads data from a CSV file into a MongoDB database, and provies a caching layer.
+Zip code database (not a data provider) for Sitecore.
+Automatically loads data from a CSV file into a MongoDB database, and provies an api and caching layer.

 ## Overview